-The team is also responsible for organizing DWI's nonprofit arm, all ages to improve their relationship with screens and features expert panels highlighting some of the leading voices in digital wellness education.
+Digital Wellness Day provides a year-round free resource hub for all ages to improve their relationship with screens and features expert panels highlighting some of the leading voices in digital wellness education.
 It has been running for 3 years and counting.